What Is Kubernetes Ingress?

 • One to forward traffic destined for app.prod.com to service 2 on port 8080.

 The ingress controller will continuously monitor the cluster for newly created or updated ingress objects.
-Once it finds an ingress rule, it will configure it on itself and start applying it to the traffic.
+Once it finds an ingress rule, it will configure it and start applying it to the traffic.
 In our example, the ingress controller will detect the ingress rules created for the app.test.com and app.prod.com hosts and start applying them.

 So whenever it sees traffic with a destination host app.test.com, it will redirect it to service 1 on port 8080.
 And the same applies to service 2 with host app.prod.com.
 The remaining part now is that you want your ingress controller itself to be able to receive traffic from external clients to match it against these rules.